Some of you may remember, a little while back I posted a tutorial for DIY waterslide decals.

 Although I was hesitant, I did find the courage to run these babies through the dishwasher (twice, just to be certain) and they didn’t show any signs of distress.
 I was honestly AMAZED!
 Of course, given I have only had them for a few days I can hardly vouch for their longevity so advise hand washing for frequent use.

 As I mentioned, there is a very faint translucent background (which is the case with waterslide decals) though once the canisters are filled it’s barely noticeable.
+You could choose to use basic clear stickers in place of decals.
+Just be mindful they will not be as durable and their border and background will appear much more obvious.

 I am super stoked with how these turned out – absolutely love!
 Don’t forget to download your complimentary printable sheets of labels below!